 Generally, your doctor will start with a thorough history of your pain and symptoms, followed by a systematic examination of the different parts of the hip, groin, and pelvis.
 This examination will also include your abdomen, testicles, and neurological system.
 It is essential to see a doctor with experience in assessing multiple sites of possible pathology of male groin pain.

-Sometimes, a diagnostic injeciton can confirm the site of pain if not clear from the clinical assessment and other tests.
-For example, if pain temporarily disappears after an injeciton of anaesthetic, then the source of pain is almost certainly where the anaesthetic is injected.
+Sometimes, a diagnostic injeciton can confirm the site of pain if it is not clear from the clinical assessment and other tests.
+For example, if pain temporarily disappears after an injeciton of an anaesthetic, then the source of pain is almost certainly where the anaesthetic is injected.
 Examples of groin injections include the hip joint, iliopsoas tendon, pubic symphysis, obturator nerve, pudendal nerve, and ilioinguinal nerve.
 In general, injections should be done with imaging, such as ultrasound-guided injections.

 Final word from sportdoctorlondon about lower abdominal and groin pain in men

 Overall, groin pain is complex and can have many potential causes.
 Sometimes, there might be more than one cause of pain in the same patient.
-Therefore, you must choose a doctor with experience in assessing different causes of groin pain.
+Therefore, you must choose a doctor with experience assessing different causes of groin pain.

 Related conditions – groin pain in men: